MicrosoftDocs/azure-docs/articles/logic-apps/monitor-workflows-collect-diagnostic-data.md

    :::image type="content" source="./media/monitor-workflows-collect-diagnostic-data/consumption/logic-app-run-details.png" alt-text="Screenshot showing runs and status for a specific Consumption logic app workflow.":::

-   For actions where you added [tracked properties](#custom-tracking-properties), you can view those properties by selecting **View** in the **Tracked Properties** column.
-To search the tracked properties, use the column filter.
+   For actions where you added [tracked properties](#custom-tracking-properties), you can search for the tracked properties using the column filter.
+To view the properties, in the **Tracked Properties** column, select **View**.

    :::image type="content" source="./media/monitor-workflows-collect-diagnostic-data/consumption/logic-app-tracked-properties.png" alt-text="Screenshot showing tracked properties for a specific Consumption logic app workflow.":::